noryev/documents/CID-management-webapp.md

 https://github.com/galaxyxone/glsx_live2.2

 ## Team Info
 Passionate about the open internet, based in Austin TX.
 Logan Lentz is a full stack developer and leads our product development.
 Alex Mirran is a beginner front end developer with experience in business development.
 Giorgio Fasoli is a beginner web designer and assists with documentation.
 Excited about building data-privacy solutions with IPFS and its ecosystem!
+Hopefully getting bigger soon!

 ### Team Size
 There are two of us full time, and we also have a part-time designer